 62 people believe in astral projection with 18 people voting no making it 77.5% in favour of astral projection.

-65 people voted yes for reincarnation while 15 voted no giving a 81.25% lean towards yes.
+65 people voted yes for reincarnation while 15 voted no giving and 81.25% lean towards yes.

-73 people voted for yes while 7 voted for no meaning 91.25% believe in this phenomena.
+73 people voted for yes while 7 voted for no meaning 91.25% believe in this phenomenon.
 It meant that the next results below surprised me a little.

 Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!